SteveBronder/pathfinder_testing/README.md

-# pathfinder_testing

-Collection of stan-dev repo branches need to run pathfinder
+Collection of stan-dev repo branches needed to run pathfinder

 Use the following commands to download and install this repo